CIRED/cired.digital/README.md

 This project's goal is to implement a chatbot with CIRED publications.

+### credentials

+Project's secret keys and passwords.

+- Contents not versionned on GitHub because secret.
+- Contents not synced by Nextcloud.
+- Developer should populate their own local copy.
+- For deployment, transfer keys separately

 ### `data/`
 raw PDFs, extracted text, metadata, summaries, chunks, vector indexes...
 Data contents is not versionned in the git, only the directory structure and the README.md.